Skip to main content

 • Terminal-native, local operation – works with your existing repo and toolchain without a separate editor

-• Direct gpt-5.3-codex API access for custom integrations and pipeline embedding
+• Direct API access – routes to frontier models like GPT-5.5, with gpt-5.3-codex API for custom integrations

 Cons